Beechwood Images

 zz

 ……in February, 1956, …. one evening just as the last aircraft were returning to the airfield we had a phone call from a lady schoolteacher near Fishguard to say that she could see a flying saucer.
 My scepticism almost made me laugh outright as I listened to her, but I promised that I would ask one of the returning aircraft to have a look.
 Jokingly we told one of our pilots over the radio what had been reported.
 To our surprise he said, ”Yes, and I can damn’ well see it,too.”
 Again I was anything but convinced, especially as he said it was rapidly moving out of his sight.
 Minutes later one of our air traffic controllers called down to my office to say that he could see it with the naked eye from the control-tower roof.
 I shot upstairs and saw what did look like a saucer in the air.
 I decided it was interesting enough to go and have a look at it, and leapt of in a Vampire to see what I could make of it.
 I climbed to about 40,000 feet but the shape was still above me and moving fairly fast,and in the now half light of dusk I could not identify it.
 But I am certain it was not a cosmic research balloon,which was the only tangible thing I thought it might be.
 The shape continued to be identified along the entire Bristol Channel coast that evening without any explanation of it ever coming out.
 Where I once scoffed - I now have an open mind.
+There are many stories about Unidentified Flying Objects: I’ve included the following because the writer, Captain Eric “Winkle” Brown is probably one of the best test and experimental pilots the UK has ever had.
+He began his career in 1940 and, after an extremely long and action-packed career, he was posted to Brawdy in Pembrokeshire as Commander (Air).
+He tells the following tale in his autobiography “Wings on my Sleeve”

 The Pilot’s Story